Modeling the nonperturbative contributions to the complex heavy-quark potential: An extended Karsch-Mehr-Satz heavy-quark potential model

 Together with Eqs.~(\ref{Rela}) and (\ref{dis}), one can get the symmetric propagator $D^{{\rm p}}_F(p_0=0,{\bf p})$ whose Fourier transform determines $\mathrm{Im}\,V^{\rm p}$ as already calculated in Eq.~(\ref{Vpim}).

-However, the $p_0$-dependence of the non-perturbative propagators $D^{{\rm np}}_{R/A}(P)$ is not known.
+However, the $p_0$-dependence of the nonperturbative propagators $D^{{\rm np}}_{R/A}(P)$ is not known.
 As a ``minimal" extension of the corresponding perturbative result, it is also introduced in a similar way by replacing $m_D^2$ with $-\Pi_{R/A}(P)$ and we assume

 which has the desired static limit and leads to the following result